 This 28-year-old female presents for a routine examination, which is normal except for a white snail track-like appearance on her posterior cornea.
 What do we see here?

 Here, we see posterior polymorphous corneal dystrophy (PPCD), which is a hereditary corneal dystrophy of the endothelium and Descemet's membrane.
 PPCD tends to occur bilaterally since it is hereditary, and it is often asymptomatic.
 The white track-like appearance is caused by endothelial cells adopting characteristics of epithelial cells.

-In the accompanying 8 min. video featuring Dr. Ashley Brissette, assistant professor at Weill Cornell Medicine in New York, you will learn:
+In this 2-minute video featuring Dr. Ashley Brissette, assistant professor at Weill Cornell Medicine in New York, you will:

 Cornea Coach Tip

 Patients with PPCD are at a higher risk of glaucoma due to migration of cells into the angle, and thus require monitoring of IOP and cup-to-disc ratio.

 Not receiving our tips yet?
 Subscribe to receive them straight to your inbox.